Skip to main content

 Slavonski Kulen

-PDO-protected spicy cured sausage from Slavonia.
-Made with pork, paprika, and spices, smoked and dried for months.
-Centuries-old tradition with strict designation requirements.
-Served sliced as appetizer with bread.
+A PDO-protected spicy cured sausage from Slavonia, made with pork, paprika, and spices, then smoked and dried for months.
+The tradition goes back centuries and the designation comes with strict rules.
+It is served sliced as a starter with bread.

 Regional Specialties & Local Favorites